GideonDelta/WP-PLS-RescueGroups/rescuegroups-sync/README.md

 - Additional settings and customization options.
 - Gutenberg block support.
 - More extensive cleanup on uninstall.
 - Sorting functionality and filters (e.g., only show featured pets).
-- Optional “show random pet” feature (low priority).

 ## Uninstall